LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 A note on editorial honesty

-The city appears as it is — the cracked wall beside the gulmohar, the knot of wires over the temple, the beauty and the mess in one frame.
-Shown honestly, the affection reads as true, and the book keeps its distance from an advertisement.
+The city appears as it is: the cracked wall beside the gulmohar, the wires over the temple.
+That honesty is what keeps the book from reading like an advertisement.

 A black-and-white photograph of long shadows on a Bangalore street

-Eyes of Luru · @roopapuranikmath — the same street, a different way of seeing
+Eyes of Luru · @roopapuranikmath · the same street, another way of seeing

 03